allenJynRoyston/sveltetip-new-project/README.md

 npm run start
 ```
+if it doesn't open automatically, navigate your browser to http://localhost:3000.

-A full guide for production builds can be found [here](https://www.sveltetip.com/home/production).
+> A full guide for production builds can be found [here](https://www.sveltetip.com/home/production).